jonathanirvings/judgels-wiki/Introduction-to-Judgels.md

 - **Jerahmeel** (Training Gate): manages training and problem archives.
 - **Sealtiel** (Message Gate): manages grading requests and responses between microservices.
 - **Gabriel** (Grader): grades submissions.

+Each of the microservices can be installed and scaled independently.

 ## Credit